ActivitySim/activitysim/_sources/gettingstarted.txt

 Inputs
 ~~~~~~

-In order to run the example, you first need two input data files in the ``data`` folder:
+In order to run the example, you first need two input files in the ``data`` folder as identified in the ``configs\settings.yaml`` file:

-* mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:
+* store: mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:

     * skims/accessibility - Zone-based accessibility measures
     * land_use/taz_data - Zone-based land use data (population and employment for example)
     * persons - Synthetic population person records
     * households - Synthetic population household records

-* nonmotskm.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.
+* skims_file: nonmotskm.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.

 Both of these files can be downloaded from the `SF 25 zone example` example data folder on
 MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 Both files can